CBDOO at your service

 According to several laboratory studies, mainly in 2015 and 2016, CBD has the following effects[4]:

-A calming effect on diabetic agitation syndrome, responsible for insomnia in many patients.
+• A calming effect on the diabetic agitation syndrome responsible for insomnia in many patients.

 CBD may also delay the onset and progression of type 1 diabetes by preventing the body's own destruction of beta cells, since CBD has autoimmune properties and thus reduces inflammation of the pancreas.
 CBD oil is also said to regulate oxidative oil in the kidneys, playing a role in renal failure.

-On type 2 diabetes, as CBD has an impact on CB1 (one of two neurotransmitters in the brain with links to insulin production), it can be used to treat metabolic disorders caused by diabetes such as obesity.[5]
+On type 2 diabetes, as CBD impacts CB1 (one of two neurotransmitters in the brain with links to insulin production), it can be used to treat metabolic disorders caused by diabetes such as obesity.[5]

 legal cannabis plant